SrinivasanChinnachamy/SrinivasanChinnachamy/README.md

 </div>
 </br>

-## 3. Speaker at Builders Skill Sprint - Networking edition, Organised by AWS User Group Madurai
+## 4. Speaker at Builders Skill Sprint - Networking edition, Organised by AWS User Group Madurai

-Speaker at Builders Skill Sprint - Networking edition and delivered a virtual presentation on **AWS VPC Lattice: A Smarter Altnernative to Transit Gateway and VPC Peering** This session focussed on finding alternatives to traditional networking setup, service networking across VPCs/accounts, estabalishing Zero trust communication with built-in security, Unified layer for discovery, routing and observability.
+Speaker at Builders Skill Sprint - Networking edition and delivered a technical session with hands-on demonstration on **AWS VPC Lattice: A Smarter Altnernative to Transit Gateway and VPC Peering** This session focussed on finding alternatives to traditional networking setup, service networking across VPCs/accounts, estabalishing Zero trust communication with built-in security, Unified layer for discovery, routing and observability.
 Session Recordings are hosted on AWS User Group-Madurai YouTube Channel

 Date: 12-October-2025